 Click the 'Support' button after you have completed the application and choose what type of support you need for each exam.
 If you have any questions, send an email to email@example.com including your name, your personal identification number, the title of your course, and the date and time of your exam.

 If you are to write your exam in a separate room or with a smaller group, you will receive a confirmation email from the exam administration three to four days before the exam with information on the room number.
 Make sure to inform your lecturer about where you will be taking the exam.

-Schedule and classrooms
+Schedule, group rooms and classrooms

 Programme and course schedules, which also provide information about classrooms, are published four weeks before your course...

 Withdrawal and leave from studies